 Tablets for asthma

 If your inhaler doesn’t deal with your asthma symptoms, our doctors can prescribe tablets.

 Unlike an inhaler, these don’t contain steroids.
 Rather than offering an anti-inflammatory, they block the chemicals released by your immune system when an asthma trigger is nearby.
 They are usually taken once a day.

 Asthma triggers will often cause the muscles in your neck and chest to tighten, closing your airways and making it difficult to breathe.
 These tablets relax the muscles around your airways, keeping them open and ensuring you can breathe normally.

 You may be prescribed these medicines if you suffer from severe asthma and your symptoms have proved difficult to control with other forms of treatment.
-They’re given as an injection around once a month.
+They’re given as an injection around once a month by a specialist.
 Our doctors can provide the necessary referral for you to receive this treatment.

 If you didn’t go to hospital because of your asthma attack, it’s recommended that you see a doctor within 24 hours.
 If you needed hospital treatment, you should still see a doctor for a follow-up appointment within 48 hours.

 Our experienced GPs can review your health and see if you need to change your treatment to prevent another attack.